We Are Not Your Kind: Promotion and release

 On May 16, 2019, the day of the album's official announcement, Slipknot released "Unsainted" as the first single from We Are Not Your Kind, alongside a music video which revealed each member's new mask.
 The video broke the record set by "All Out Life" as the band's most popular in its first 24 hours on YouTube, receiving over 4.7 million views.
 The single peaked at number 10 on the US Billboard Mainstream Rock chart, the band's highest position since "The Devil in I" in 2014, and at number 68 on the UK Singles Chart, the band's highest position since "Psychosocial" in 2008.
 Both "Unsainted" and "All Out Life" received their live premieres the following day, when the band performed on Jimmy Kimmel Live! in their first live appearance since November 2016.
 "Solway Firth" was released as the album's second single on July 22, reaching number 14 on the Billboard Hot Rock Songs chart.
 On August 5, "Birth of the Cruel", was released as the third single and "Nero Forte" was the fourth single, released on December 16.

 Following their brief performance on Jimmy Kimmel Live!, Slipknot performed at a number of European festivals during the summer of 2019.
 The run included the band's fourth headline slot at the UK's Download Festival in June, footage from which was later included in the "Solway Firth" music video.
 This was followed by the first Knotfest Roadshow tour in North America from July to September.
-Slipknot was due to open for Metallica later in the year for a run of shows in Australia and New Zealand on its WorldWired Tour, however the shows were later cancelled due to Metallica frontman James Hetfield entering rehab.
+Slipknot was due to open for Metallica later in the year for a run of shows in Australia and New Zealand on its WorldWired Tour, however the shows were later canceled due to Metallica frontman James Hetfield entering rehab.
 A tour of the UK and Europe will follow in 2020.
-We Are Not Your Kind was released worldwide on August 9, 2019 by Roadrunner Records.
+We Are Not Your Kind was released worldwide on August 9, 2019, by Roadrunner Records.
 "All Out Life" was featured as a bonus track on the Japanese edition of the release.